rcjj98/tp/docs/DeveloperGuide.md

 Step 7.
 A new `CommandResult` object is returned signifying that the command has executed successfully.

-The following sequence diagram summarises how the export operation works
+The following sequence diagram summarises how the export operation works.

 // ADD SEQUENCE DIAGRAM.